A MAN WOKE IN A HOSPITAL BED WITHOUT ANY MEMORY

 Through

-Rows of red brick, cobble stones
+Rows of red brick, cobblestones

-Children swinging around gas
+Children swinging around the gas

 Lamp-posts now converted.